leesangjun1903/NLP-and-Audio/LLM/readme.md

 - BERT-of-Theseus: Compressing BERT by Progressive Module Replacing | 2020 · 243회 인용
 - When BERT Plays the Lottery, All Tickets Are Winning | 2020 · 225회 인용
 - Funnel-Transformer: Filtering out Sequential Redundancy for Efficient Language Processing | 2020 · 278회 인용
+- DynaBERT: Dynamic BERT with Adaptive Width and Depth | 2020 · 379회 인용

 ## Agent
 - Generative Agents: Interactive Simulacra of Human Behavior